Fredirecko/grokking-deep-learning/README.md

 Hot and cold learning means moving the the weights in both directions and seeing which direction reduces the error.
 You repeat until you get error == 0.
 One problem with hot/cold learning is it requires multiple predictions to make a single weight update.
 The second problem is that the step amount is arbitrary which means you may never reach the correct weight value.

+"Alpha reduces the weight so it doesn't overshoot."

+"Derivatives are the sensitivity between two variables."

+"It's the relationship between two variables in a function so you can know how much one changes when you change the other."